skywickenden/react-graphql-blueprint/README.md

   * Build with `docker-compose build`
   * Run with `docker-compose up`

-To install new packages: Run the api docker with `docker-compose run api sh` and then use `npm install <package_name>`.
+To install new packages: Run the api docker with `docker-compose run client sh` and then use `npm install <package_name>`.
 Type `exit` to return to your command line and then rebuild and rerun - only this time add a -V switch... `docker-compose up -V`.
 This will force the deletion of the anonymous node_package volume and prevent a [docker race condition issue.](https://github.com/docker/compose/issues/4337)

 The main entry file is ./src/index.js

+This blueprint requires four command lines to be running whilst developing.
+They should be started in this order:

+  * The main one containing all the docker services `docker-compose up`
+  * A service that watches for graphql schema changes on the server and copies them to the local schema `docker-compose run client npm run getschema`
+  * A service that compiles react-graphql schema code into graphql for hot reloading. `docker-compose run client npm run relay`
+  * The test runner. `docker-compose run client npm run test`

 ### Routing